 Loyalist Cornelius Hyatt operated the Grist Mill and Saw Mill at the river, just across the highway and near where the Salmon & Moe's Rivers converge.
 The boards for building this school would have most likely come from his Mill.
 Abraham Jr. operated the General Store/Trading Post.

 Location.
-45° 18.792′ N, 71° 49.588′ W. Marker is in Waterville, Quebec, in Coaticook MRC.
+45° 18.792′ N, 71° 49.588′ W. Marker is in Waterville, Quebec, in La Région-Sherbrookoise.
 Marker is on Chemin McVety 0.1 kilometers west of Quebec Route 147, on the right when traveling west.
+Located just a stone's throw away from the beautifully-restored Milby covered bridge (c.1873).
 Touch for map.
-Located just a stone's throw away from the beautifully-restored Milby covered bridge (c.1873).
 Marker is in this post office area: Waterville, Quebec J0B 3H0, Canada.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 13 kilometers of this marker, measured as the crow flies.
 Louis Stephen St-Laurent (approx. 7.9 kilometers away); Sir Alexander Tilloch Galt (approx. 11.8 kilometers away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 16, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 346 times since then.
+This page was last revised on January 20, 2020.
+It was originally submitted on June 16, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 382 times since then and 19 times this year.
 Last updated on June 18, 2014, by Kevin Craft of Bedford, Quebec.
 Photos: 1, 2, 3, 4. submitted on June 16, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.